katspaugh/tj-mode/README.md

 ## How to Install
 Install like any other
 [Tern plugin](http://ternjs.net/doc/manual.html#plugin_third_party).
 The
-Tern plugin is called `tern-highlight`, and it's on on npm, so:
+Tern plugin is called `tern-highlight`, and it's on npm, so:

 ```
 npm install -g tern-highlight